richgel999/ufo_data/README.md

 ## Event 113
 Date: 12/1942
 Description: THEY FOLLOW THE LEADER - Mrs. A.M.
 Strickler, while out walking between 9 and 10pm, sighted in the sky over the Susquehanna Bridge, on Route 30, a string of highly illuminated objects which, she says she can best describe as being similar to a train of passenger coaches, seeming to weave in and out in a highly specialized follow-the-leader pattern.
 Illumination seemed to emanate from an endless string of portholes which were arranged on a straight line or plane and were yellowish like an incandescent bulb.
 The objects were cigar-shaped, but could have been one side of a flat, saucer-shaped form.
 Each "coach" was identical in size and shape except the first, which was larger, brighter and seemed to have a proboscis-shaped appendage in front like a figure head.
-The objects traveled extremely fast, emitting no noise, jet exhaust, or flame
+The objects traveled extremely fast, emitting no noise, jet exhaust, or flame.
 Type: ufo sighting
 Reference: Fortean Society Sightings (Scully box 3 ff5)
 Location: Columbia, PA